 Growing up among a family full of girls in Yorkshire, Shazia was often a subdued and quiet child and favoured watching her mother sew and make dresses, listening to the stories she told in order to keep her children quiet whilst she worked.
-It was these stories that carried Shazia through into a magical world and she knew from a young age that she had the skills and talent to draw.The stories that ... read more
+It was these stories that carried Shazia through into a magical world and she knew from a young age that she had the skills and talent to draw.The stories t ... read more

 Growing up among a family full of girls in Yorkshire, Shazia was often a subdued and quiet child and favoured watching her mother sew and make dresses, listening to the stories she told in order to keep her children quiet whilst she worked.
 It was these stories that carried Shazia through into a magical world and she knew from a young age that she had the skills and talent to draw.The stories that were told to her numerous times enabled the artist to draw from memory and create the works in which she favours today.